ldn-softdev/jtc/User Guide.md

 "spouse": "Jane"
 bash $
 ```
-> _\- for the sake of output brevity, swapped elements only displayed_
+> _\- for the sake of output brevity, the swapped elements only displayed_

 Probably, a more frequent use-case for `-s` is when it's required to remove some extra/redundant nestedness in a JSON structure.